dartmouth-cs98/artificien_pygrid_fork/README.md

 # artificien_pygrid_fork

+This repocontains the Pygrid code, along with all of Artificien's modifications to it.
+PyGrid is the backend service we use to faciliate machine learning.
+It is the place that all new models get sent to, the place where IOS devices pull down models to train from, and the place where model's are iteratively updated and improved *a la* federated learning.

+## Architecture

+The changes we've made from the standard Pygrid are mainly these 2:

+1. We've made it so that all of the Pygrid nodes we launch as an organization all connect to the same, serverless AWS Aurora PostgreSQL database.
+This means that our I/O is virtually unlimited, since this serverless database scales wtih demand (both resolution speed and storage).
+2. We've made it so that the Pygrid nodes that we launch notify our master node about model progress (i.e. how close a model is to done training) every time a model completes a training cycle.

-The majority of this code is pulled directly from [Pygrid](https://github.com/OpenMined/PyGrid) itself.
+The vast majority of this code is pulled directly from [Pygrid](https://github.com/OpenMined/PyGrid) itself.
 Any edits made by artificien start with the comment "#START ARTIFICIEN EDIT" and end with the comment "#END ARTIFICIEN EDIT".

-The code, like the pygrid repo itself, builds a Docker image that can be deployed to the elastic container service (ECS) on the cloud.
+## Setup/ Usage

 To test any edits you are making to the PyGrid code itself, you can run a local version of the PyGrid server on your computer using this code.
 To do so, follow these steps:

 ### With `docker`, and `docker-compose` installed

 1. `cd ./local-pygrid`
-2. `docker compose up -d`.
+3. `docker compose up`.
 After everything starts running, you should find PyGrid running on `localhost:5000`.
-3. Head to the `model-upload` section of this nodebook, start a `jupyter` notebook running, and run the notebook there to upload a new model to your local pygrid.
+You should also find our master node running at `localhost:5000`.
+4. Using the logs in your terminal, find the jupyterlab URL, and right click it to enter jupyter lab.
+You can interact with your local stack from this jupyterlab URL, which has the artificien library preinstalled and ready to go for testing purposes.
-4. run `docker compose down` in the `local-pygrid` directory, once you are done.
+6. run `docker compose down` in the `local-pygrid` directory, once you are done testing

 ### Without Docker